Mohs Surgery NYC, New York

 Skin Cancer Reconstruction Surgery

-Mohs surgery involves the systematic removal and microscopic analysis of thin layers of tissue at the tumor site until the last traces of the cancer have been eliminated.
-The immediate and complete microscopic examination and evaluation of excised tissue is what differentiates Mohs surgery from other cancer removal procedures.
-Only cancerous tissue is removed, minimizing both post-operative wound size and the chance of recurrence.
+Mohs surgery involves the systematic removal and microscopic analysis of thin layers of tissue at the tumor site until we make sure to eliminate the last traces of the cancer.
+The immediate and complete examination and evaluation of excised tissue is what differentiates this surgery from other cancer removal procedures.
+The surgeon only removes cancerous cells and makes sure that they are completely removed, minimizing both post-operative wound size and the chance of recurrence.

-Mohs surgery is most commonly used for basal and squamous cell carcinomas, although it can be recommended for the eradication of other cancers such as melanoma.
-Cancers that are likely to recur or have already recurred are often treated using this technique because it is so thorough.
-High precision makes Mohs surgery ideal for the elimination of cancers in cosmetically and functionally critical areas such as the face (nose, eyelids, lips, hairline), hands, feet and genitals.
+We commonly use Micrographic surgery for basal and squamous cell carcinomas, although some may recommend it for the eradication of other cancers such as melanoma.
+Physicians often treat cancers that are likely to recur or even recurring ones using this technique because it is so thorough.
+High precision makes this surgery ideal for the elimination of cancers in cosmetically and functionally critical areas such as the face (nose, eyelids, lips, hairline), hands, feet and genitals.

-Mohs physicians are highly trained to function as surgeon, pathologist and reconstructive surgeon during the cancer removal process.
-They work in offices equipped with appropriate surgical and laboratory facilities, and are supported by Mohs-trained nursing and technical staff.
+Mohs surgeons are highly trained to function as plastic surgeon, pathologist, reconstructive surgeon during the cancer removal process.
+They work in offices within the appropriate surgical and laboratory facilities, and have the support of Mohs-trained nursing and technical staff.

 As with any surgery, there are risks.
 There may be temporary or permanent numbness or muscle weakness in the area.
 Other possible complications include tenderness, itching, shooting pains, and need for further surgery if skin flaps or grafts fail.